Tesla electric car at a charging station in Hawthorne, California, USA. (Source: Shutter Stock) |

 According to analyst Matthias Heck of the famous credit rating agency Moody's, the targets set by the US Environmental Protection Agency (EPA) are feasible, but will not be easy and will require high investment.

-Electric vehicles will become more attractive to consumers over the next decade as battery technology improves, prices fall, and government incentives, such as incentives under the new Inflation Reduction Act, kick in.
+Electric vehicles will become more attractive to consumers over the next decade as battery technology improves, prices fall, and government support policies, such as incentives under the new Deinflation Act, are introduced.

-“It’s not going to be an overnight flood of electric vehicles on American roads,” said Chris Harto, transportation and energy policy analyst at Consumer Reports.
-Eighty percent of cars on the road in 2032 will still run on gasoline, but when consumers are considering buying a new car, they will consider an electric vehicle.
+“It’s not going to happen overnight that electric vehicles will flood American roads,” said Chris Harto, a transportation and energy policy analyst at Consumer Reports.
+Eighty percent of cars on the road in 2032 will still run on gasoline, but when consumers are considering buying a new car, they will consider electric vehicles.

-In terms of price, according to Mr. Harto, electric vehicles will cost the same or less than gasoline-powered vehicles.
-The operating range of electric vehicles will be extended due to easy access to fast charging stations and significantly reduced operating costs.
+In terms of price, Mr. Harto said electric cars will cost the same or less than gasoline cars.
+The range of electric cars will be extended due to easy access to fast charging stations and significantly reduced operating costs.

 2032 will also see more electric vehicles.
-According to Elizabeth Krear, vice president of electric vehicles at JD Power, the current market share of electric vehicles is 8.5%, and she expects that number to increase to 27% by 2026.
+According to Elizabeth Krear, vice president of electric vehicles at JD Power, the current market share of electric vehicles is 8.5% and she expects that by 2026, that number will increase to 27%.

 In California, where electric vehicles are more popular and have more models, the share of electric vehicles in new vehicle sales is expected to reach two-thirds by 2032.

 California plans to allow the sale of only fully electric vehicles by 2035, a goal it is on track to achieve, according to Corey Cantor, an analyst at Bloomberg NEF.
-As a result, electric vehicles are likely to account for more than 80% of new car sales by 2032, and California itself is a major factor in the overall US car market.
+So electric vehicles are likely to account for more than 80% of new car sales by 2032, and California itself is a key factor in the overall US car market.

 Record sales growth

-According to official figures released by the European Union (EU) in early February 2023, electric vehicle sales in the EU increased to a record in 2022, in the context of EU countries' efforts to replace vehicles using fossil fuels.
+According to official figures released by the European Union (EU) in early February 2023, sales of electric vehicles in the EU increased to a record in 2022, in the context of EU countries' efforts to replace vehicles using fossil fuels.

 Traditional petrol and diesel cars continue to lose ground in the EU market, although they will still account for more than half of the region's car sales in 2022, at 52.8%.